Save Money on the Homestead: 5 Skills You Can Learn

 Okay, Confession Session: I don’t know anything about electric work and it seriously TERRIFIES me.

 Okay, now that that’s done. *wipes forehead* My father-in-law is one of the handiest men I’ve known without him working in a “handy-man” type of job.
 He’s often my go-to when it comes to helping with hanging a door, changing fluorescent light bulbs, or putting up fences or doors, etc. I have a goal to have him help me learn basic stuff about electrical…well, stuff.
 He’s added outlets to the outside of our house and switched the dining room light from fluorescent to regular.
 My step-dad is a construction worker and knows all of this, but he’s much further away.
 Who needs YouTube when you have two fathers that know so much!
 I’m so blessed!

 There are so many other things to learn to do to save money.
 I’m not saying you should do EVERYTHING yourself.
 Some things are totally justifiable for calling a professional for help.
 Right now, I always call someone for electrical work unless my step or father-in-law is in town.
 I’m not comfortable learning electrical work on my own, and that is a-ok!
+For some other great ideas on how to save, check out Pampered Chicken Mama’s “11 Secrets to Save Money on the Homestead“.
 What’ve you learned in order to save money?